tgcHAI/wiseMMDC/README.md

 5. **Enter Your Expenses** - Fill in expenses for both traditional and online scenarios
 6. **Add Custom Expenses** - Use the "+ Add Custom Expense" button for additional categories
 7. **Compare Results** - View the summary cards showing your remaining balance for each option
+8. **💾 Data Persistence** - Your data is automatically saved!
+Refresh the page anytime and your inputs will be restored

 ---